-The \textit{system-related} principles are summarized as follows: \begin{enumerate}[label=(\roman*),itemsep=-1pt, leftmargin=\parindent] \item \textbf{Transparency.} The tool's operations and functionality should be transparent and an end-user or engineer should be able to audit the tool and its functionalities. \item \textbf{Scalability.} The tool's system architecture should be able to scale to accommodate thousands of users without any problem. \item \textbf{Fault tolerance.} The tool should continue to function even after encountering unexpected behaviour, without the need of user interaction and without causing errors/crashes to the user's browser. \item \textbf{Privacy-by-design.} The tool should allow users to opt-in to reporting metadata from ads detected, but in a privacy-preserving fashion.
+\begin{enumerate}[label=(\roman*)] \item \textbf{Transparency.} The tool's operations and functionality should be transparent, and an end-user or engineer should be able to audit the tool and its functionalities. \item \textbf{Scalability.} The tool's architecture should be able to scale to accommodate activity delivered by thousands of users. \item \textbf{Fault tolerance.} The tool should continue to function even after encountering unexpected behaviour, without the need of user interaction, or causing issues to the user's browser. \item \textbf{Privacy-by-design.} The tool should allow users to opt-in to reporting metadata from ads detected, but in a privacy-preserving fashion.
 That is, the data transmitted from the tool should not expose the user's identity. \end{enumerate}

-The \textit{ad-related} principles are summarized as follows: \begin{enumerate}[label=(\roman*),itemsep=-1pt, leftmargin=\parindent] \item \textbf{Real-time operation.} The tool should operate in real time and be able to inform the user of updated measures as soon as new RTB ads are detected. \item \textbf{Generality of RTB detection.} The tool should be able to detect RTB-related ads regardless if they are delivered in regular webpages (e.g., news websites) or closed-up publishers (e.g., social networks). \item \textbf{Untampered RTB ad-protocol.} The tool's detection mechanism should be simple and should not tamper with the RTB protocol responsible for the impressions logistics, nor add on its expected latency to operate correctly. \item \textbf{RTB price detection.} The tool's detection mechanism should be able to detect and consider both encrypted and cleartext prices included in the RTB nURLs. \end{enumerate}
+The \textit{ad-related} principles are summarized as follows: \begin{enumerate}[label=(\roman*)] \item \textbf{Real-time operation.} The tool should operate in real time and be able to inform the user of updated measures as soon as new RTB ads are detected. \item \textbf{Generality of RTB detection.} The tool should detect RTB ads regardless if delivered in regular webpages (e.g., news) or closed-up publishers (e.g., social media). \item \textbf{Untampered RTB ad-protocol.} The detection mechanism should be simple and not tamper with the RTB protocol responsible for the impressions logistics, nor add on its expected latency to operate correctly. \item \textbf{RTB price detection.} The detection mechanism should detect and consider the value for both encrypted and cleartext prices from RTB nURLs. \end{enumerate}

 \toolname satisfies all aforementioned principles.
 It provides a simple UI to its end-users that reports in real time RTB information without altering the user experience or the RTB protocol, and these two aspects were confirmed after extensive testing.
 At the same time, its development process was guided by security and privacy-by-design principles to guarantee security and anonymity of online users. \toolname is an open source plugin and its code is available in our Github repository.
 More information can be found in the plugin's webpage hosted at https://youradvalue.tid.es:2222.